npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2016-03-02-arcgis-pro-first-thoughts.markdown

 ### After some updates:

 After doing all these updates.
 It still felt like I was playing with **beta** software.
 My Mac mouse and trackpad could not interact with the dataframe.
 It did not behave like most software behaves in a virtual environment.
 So I wonder (and would love to know but don't want to buy new hardware - I have 2 personal Mac machines and 1 at my office), what the experience is like on actual Windows hardware.
-Which if not much better (or the fact that most users don't have the minimum requirements for GPU, RAM and CPU), begs the question, **who is using ArcGIS Pro in production or a non-testing capacity?**.
+Which if not much better (or the fact that most users don't have the minimum requirements for GPU, RAM and CPU), begs the question, **who is using ArcGIS Pro in production or a non-testing capacity?**

 ### Ribbons:
 Esri introduced the **Ribbon** toolbar system in **ArcGIS Pro**.
 I'll let the rest of the internet comment on the **Ribbon** toolbar interface that was popularized by **Microsoft**.